songster-sa/aws-developer-associate-notes/readme.md

 - scale out, not scale up
 - lambda functions have to be independent
 - **use X-ray to debug** - annotations or indexes in code/data/traces
+    - analyze and debug distributed applications
+    - for performance issues and errors
 - API vs API gateway
     - using API gateway we can configure which event triggers which serverless service
     - urls, http methods, SSL/TLS, targets
 - API caching = API response caching
 - browsers cache against same origin - so AWS uses CORS to change origin (to refresh cache)
 - **Lambda versioning** - use alias
+    - within single alias - you can divide traffic to multiple versions
 - **lambda deployment**
     - zip upload to lambda console
     - copy paste code in lambda ide
     - cloud formation
 - lambda concurrent execution limit 1000
+    - provisioned concurrency - to scale without fluctuations in latency
+    - reserved concurrency - limits the maximum concurrency for the function
 - API gateway errors
     - **429 - too many requests** - throttle - exponential backoff etc
 - use swagger to convert APIs